 California Governor Gavin Newsom Signs AB 44 to Ban Sale of New Fur Products

-“PETA is proud to have worked with compassionate legislators to push these lifesaving laws forward and looks to other states to follow California's progressive lead,” Tracy Reiman, executive vice president People for the Ethical Treatment of Animals, said in a statement.
+“PETA is proud to have worked with compassionate legislators to push these life-saving laws forward and looks to other states to follow California’s progressive lead,” Tracy Reiman, executive vice president of People for the Ethical Treatment of Animals, said in a statement.

 The law will be implemented beginning Jan.
 1, 2023, with civil penalties provided for each violation.
-These civil penalties range from $500-$1,000, depending on the violation.
+These civil penalties range from $500 to $1,000, depending on the violation.